zakarynichols/node-19-typescript-browser/README.md

 npm run test
 ```

-# Node (Browser)
+# Browser

-Node has ECMAScript module support for later versions of Node and TypeScript in the browser.
+Browser have ECMAScript module support for later versions of JavaScript in the browser.